-The \textbf{connective constant} for SAWs on a quasi-transitive graph is the exponential growth rate of the number of $n$-step SAWs starting from a fixed vertex.
+The \textbf{connective constant} is a fundamental quantity concerning counting the number of SAWs starting from a fixed vertex, and this is the starting point of a rich theory of geometry and phase transition.
+It is defined, on a quasi-transitive graph, to be the exponential growth rate of the number of $n$-step SAWs starting from a fixed vertex.
 More precisely, let $c_n(v)$ be the number of $n$-step SAWs starting from a fixed vertex $v\in V$, the connective constant $\mu$ is defined to be

 The limit on the right hand side of (\ref{cc}) is known to exist by a sub-additivity argument.
 It is proved in \cite{jmhII} that the connective constant $\mu$ defined in (\ref{cc}), can be expressed as follows